 - The adrenal glands release adrenalin and cortisol.

 Although norepinephrine is crucial for our survival and proper brain function, it becomes toxic when it is in excess.
-High levels of norepinephrine in the brain result in fear, anxiety, panic attacks, insomnia and inability to relax, while adrenalin triggers the liver to dump its sugar reserves into the bloodstream.
+High levels of norepinephrine in the brain result in fear, anxiety, panic attacks, insomnia, and inability to relax, while adrenalin triggers the liver to dump its sugar reserves into the bloodstream.
 High levels of sugar in the blood steam alert the pancreas to release high levels of insulin.
-High levels of insulin in the bloodstream on an ongoing basis lead to many degenerative health conditions like insulin resistance, obesity, type 2 diabetes, heart disease and many more.
+High levels of insulin in the bloodstream on an ongoing basis lead to many degenerative health conditions like insulin resistance, obesity, type 2 diabetes, heart disease, and many more.

 Cortisol is extremely important because it helps counteract some of the negative effects of stress and keep things in balance.
-It enhances digestion and metabolism, restricts insulin, is a crucial player in blood sugar management, glucose metabolism, immune function and the inflammatory response.
+It enhances digestion and metabolism, restricts insulin, is a crucial player in blood sugar management, glucose metabolism, immune function, and the inflammatory response.

-However, excessively high levels of cortisol that occur when the demands of stress are too high result in high levels of anxiety and fear, disruption of the hormonal system, may impair memory and cognition and eventually leads to burnout.
+However, excessively high levels of cortisol that occur when the demands of stress are too high result in high levels of anxiety and fear, disruption of the hormonal system, may impair memory and cognition, and eventually leads to burnout.
 If the demands for cortisol remain high and incessant, eventually the adrenal glands can no longer produce enough cortisol.

 According to Dr. Charles Gant, when the demands for cortisol are extremely high, a phenomenon called cortisol steal occurs.
 All the precursors needed for the hormones in the body like aldosterone, estrogen, progesterone, testosterone, and DHEA will be used up to create cortisol and thus these hormones will become deficient and create additional burdens on the body and lead to more degeneration in health.
 For example, aldosterone is important for regulating blood pressure and the sodium-potassium ratio in the body.

 It is the combination of these negative effects of excessive sympathetic nervous system activity that lead to dysautonomia.
-At this point, there is a domino effect on other organs and systems in the body, the entire nervous system, immune system, endocrine system, hormonal system, cardiovascular system, digestive system, etc. etc. become affected and degradation in many areas of health may occur.
+At this point, there is a domino effect on other organs and systems in the body, the entire nervous system, immune system, endocrine system, hormonal system, cardiovascular system, digestive system, etc. become affected and degradation in many areas of health may occur.

-Dysautonomia or Autonomic Nervous System Treatment
+Autonomic Nervous System Dysfunction Treatment

 Since the primary root of dysautonomia and autonomic nervous system dysfunction lies in an overactive sympathetic nervous system or activation of the fight or flight system, the ultimate goal in recovery is to restore balance to the autonomic nervous system.
 In other words, we want to turn off the sympathetic nervous system and return to the parasympathetic state.